Start with the field, not the spray pass

 • Are there obstacles, slopes, trees, power lines, roads, water, or sensitive areas nearby?

-• Is the area accessible from the ground, or is aerial application worth considering?
+• Is the area reachable from the ground, or would aerial application solve the access problem?

 • Does the product label support the intended application?